doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 1. **Dockerhub** responds with the sha256 digest of the Image Manifest.
 1. **docker-io-mirror** then responds with the sha256 digest of the Image Manifest.

-Since `hello-world:linux` already exists in the Private Registry, only one `HEAD` request to Dockerhub was required to fetch the identity of the Manifest - its sha256 digest.
+Since `hello-world:linux` already exists in the Private Registry, it made only one `HEAD` request to Dockerhub to fetch the identity of the Manifest - its sha256 digest.

 The manifest's sha256 digest is all that's needed to determine that nothing had changed.
 All of the required layers and configuration are already present on docker-io-mirror.